zf-fr/zfr-eb-worker/README.md

 ```

 #### Registering WorkerMiddleware
-You should register the `WorkerMiddleware` in your router to respond the "/internal/worker" path, this middleware consumes the messages sent by Elastic Beanstalk worker environment and routes to the mapped listener.
+You should register the `WorkerMiddleware` in your router to respond the "/internal/worker" path.
+This middleware consumes the messages sent by Elastic Beanstalk worker environment and routes to the mapped listener.
 For example, in Zend Expressive:

 ```php
 use ZfrEbWorker\Middleware\WorkerMiddleware;